OvinduWijethunge/seaborn/README.md

 # seaborn
-This is a tutorial illustration form seaborn
+This is a tutorial illustration from seaborn